arunmishrarut/Credit-card-fraud/README.md

 * Clone this repository.

-* Open and run the Oversampling_main.ipynb notebook in your preferred environment (Google Colab recommended for GPU support).
+* Open and run the Oversampling_main.ipynb notebook in your preferred environment (OR you can open it in Google Colab, after opening it in GitHub).

 * Follow the step-by-step instructions in the notebook to reproduce the results and explore the novel oversampling strategy.